fhalde/fhalde.github.io/content/posts/jsontap.md

     name = await friend["name"]
 ```

-Before the array is even fully available.
+Before the array/array items are even fully available.

 To support this, `PathStore` tracks: